E-Navigator

 Food Pantry

 Food Pantry Sunday is the first Sunday of each month.
-Specific items you can bring for May are canned chicken and pudding.
+Specific items you can bring for October are instant potatoes, jiffy corn mix, cake mix or brownies.
 These items can be placed in the narthex and a volunteer from our church will take it to the Syracuse Food Pantry.

 The Outreach Missions continue to support the food pantry will be Pack the Pantry with food four times a year.